 Teaching abroad is the perfect way to spend a gap year for young graduates with a TEFL jobs certification or similar.
 What could be better than having a culturally immersive experience in faraway countries like teaching English in Japan or teaching English in Morocco during your gap year?
-Most ESL trained youngsters who look for jobs abroad agree that their aim is not just to teach but also to learn and educate themselves about different cultures and lifestyles.
+Most ESL-trained youngsters who look for jobs abroad agree that their aim is not just to teach but also to learn and educate themselves about different cultures and lifestyles.

 The tough competition for ESL teaching jobs abroad is just one of the hurdles you have to cross.
 Several countries are also tightening their visa rules, thus shrinking the market.
-A few decades back, if you were fluent in English, it was easy enough to get an ESL teaching job abroad.
+A few decades back, if you were fluent in English, it was easy to get an ESL teaching job abroad.
 Not anymore.
 Nations across the globe are indigenizing and giving preference to local talent.
-This means that you have to search more intensely and across wider regions in order to get a job teaching abroad.
+This means that you have to search more intensely and across wider regions to get a job teaching abroad.

-Looking for ESL/TEFL Jobs Abroad
+Looking for ESL/TEFL Jobs Abroad?

 So, once you have your TEFL certification and are confident of your ESL skills, how do you go about getting a job teaching abroad?
 Well, Plan A is to move to the country where you would like to teach on a short-term visa.
 Visit the local schools and submit your application.
 If you have any friends there, you can do some networking too.

 Once you get employed as an ESL teacher, you can convert your tourist/visitor visa into a work visa.
 But this plan will not work for everybody, as it involves a substantial financial investment.
 There is a risk that you may not get a job, even after spending $2000-$2,500 on traveling, boarding, lodging, and job hunting.